Adam3Code/RISC-V-Processor/README.md

 • Generate the instruction-by-instruction simulation of the RISC-V code (simulator).
 It should also produce/print the contents of registers and data memories after execution of each instruction.
 Please see the sample simulation output file in the project assignment

+## How to run
+1) In the terminal write "python3 Vsim.py sample.txt"
+2) This will output two files diassembly.txt and sample.txt.
+These are equivelent to sample_disassembly.txt, sample_simulation.txt